diyinfosec/APFS-Related/Experiments/01-create-test-image-for-apfs.md

 created: /private/tmp/200mb.apfs.dmg
 ```

-## Locating the APFS container inside the image
+## Locate the APFS container inside the image
 * When you run the `hdiutil create` command it will create a disk image.
 * Inside the disk image you will find an APFS container (because we specified `-fs APFS` option).
-* To study the APFS data structures, we must first find the location of the APFS container inside the disk image.
+* Since our goal is to study APFS data structures, we must locate the APFS container inside the disk image.
 * This can be done using `hdiutil imageinfo` command or the `mmls` command.
 * Note: If you run the `hdiutil` after attaching the image you will get a `hdiutil: imageinfo failed - Resource temporarily unavailable` error. `mmls` can however be used irrespective of whether the image is attached or detached.

-### Approach 1 - using hdiutil
+### Approach 1 - Using hdiutil
 * The hdiutil output is bit verbose.
 I am giving a snipped version of the output.
 * Under the `partitions` section of the output, look at item #4 for details of the APFS container.
 * The `partition-start` will be a multiple of the sector size (512).
 The `partition-filesystems` will give the list of volumes under that APFS container.